 “I find this workshop to be of the highest NEH quality.
 I’ve done many Institutes and Seminars and this ranks up with the best of them.
 I will be using material from two of the presenters immediately in my units on Native American literature and Modernist lit.”

 At Hoover Dam and the Shaping of the American West we will explore the societal consequences (positive and negative) of Hoover Dam’s construction.
-Throughout the program, leading scholars will guide us in a variety of sessions that center on three central questions: 1) What was the role of Hoover Dam in the development of the American southwest?
-2) How does Hoover Dam’s construction reflect broader issues of early 20th century American society?
-3) What will the legacy of Hoover Dam be for future generations?
+Throughout the program, leading scholars will guide us in a variety of sessions that center on three central themes: technology, environment, and human communities.
+We will consider such ideas as the role of Hoover Dam in the development of the American southwest, wow Hoover Dam’s construction reflects broader issues of early 20th century American society, and the legacy of Hoover Dam (and other large water infrastructure projects) for future generations.

 We will examine archival materials such as letters, photographs, and oral histories.
 We will get the opportunity to explore the damsite itself, as well as Boulder City, Lake Mead, the Boulder City Museum, the Nevada State Museum, and the special collections archives at the University of Nevada, Las Vegas.
 We will learn about the challenges and triumphs of the construction process, as well as the physical workings of the dam and its distinctive architectural design.
 We will engage such topics as politics, economics, labor history, civil rights, westward migration, and the environmental legacy of US water policy, all through the lens of Hoover Dam.
 These topics will serve to show that the story of Hoover Dam can be instructional of a variety of humanities-oriented themes that reach well beyond its celebrated feats of engineering.

 The program will run for two weeks, (July 8-20, 2018) beginning on Sunday evening and ending on the following Friday evening.
-Each session will combine classroom study, site study, and reflection/curricular development.
-Each day will consist of both classroom discussions and site visits.
+We will combine classroom study, scholarly lectures, site study, reflection, and curricular and research development.
+Each day will consist of both classroom time and site visits.

-Pedagogy Development: Structured time will be provided for educators to reflect on and discuss with each other the topics covered during the sessions.
-Educators will also explore curriculum integration strategies alongside program faculty and will share their pedagogical initiative ideas at the conclusion of the workshop.
+Pedagogy and Research Development: Structured time will be provided for educators to reflect on and discuss with each other the topics covered during the sessions.
+Educators will also explore curriculum integration strategies alongside program faculty, and will share their pedagogical and research initiative ideas at the conclusion of the program.

 Site studies: Classroom sessions will be augmented by site studies in which both the natural and built environments of Hoover Dam and its surrounding areas serve as touchstones to draw out larger issues of the dam’s construction.
-Boulder City, Lake Mead, the Valley of Fire, the Clark County Museum, the Black Canyon damsite, the Boulder City Museum and Historical Association archives, the UNLV Special Collections archives, the Springs Preserve, and the Nevada State Museum will serve as the sites where educators will gain a better understanding of the history and consequences of Hoover Dam’s construction.
+Boulder City, Lake Mead, the Valley of Fire, the Black Canyon damsite, the Boulder City Museum and Historical Association archives, downtown Las Vegas, the UNLV Special Collections archives, the Springs Preserve, and the Nevada State Museum will serve as the sites where educators will gain a better understanding of the history and consequences of Hoover Dam’s construction.

-Preparation for the Workshop: In preparation for the workshop, participants will be asked to read a course packet and will be provided two books that will frame the historical and cultural context for Hoover Dam’s construction.
+Preparation for the Institute: In preparation for the institute, participants will be asked to read a course packet and will be provided two books that will frame the historical and cultural context for Hoover Dam’s construction.
 The course packet will contain all of the scholarly articles.
 Participants will also receive a copy of Dr. Anthony F. Arrigo’s Imaging Hoover Dam: The Making of a Cultural Icon (2014), which traces the history of the dam’s visual representations from the earliest illustrations to the documentary photography of its construction and later depictions of the structure in commercial promotions, fine art photography, and paintings.
 Arrigo tells the story of laborers, women, minority groups, and interactions between nature and technology, all through Hoover Dam’s imagery.
-The book covers Hoover Dam’s relationship to such topics as the American southwest, the Great Depression and the New Deal, the environment, and race, class, and gender in America.
-They will also receive a copy of Dr. Michael Green’s latest book
+They will also receive a copy of Dr. Michael Green’s latest book Nevada: A History of the Silver State, which provides a comprehensive survey of the rich and colorful past of Nevada, including recent developments in Las Vegas.

-Participants will be expected to have completed targeted readings for each day’s theme prior to the workshop, and to participate in discussions and planned activities throughout the week.
+Participants will be expected to have completed targeted readings for each day’s theme prior to the institute, and to participate in discussions and planned activities throughout the week.

-Participants will also be expected to keep daily notes of lessons learned, begin developing a curriculum project, discuss teaching ideas with partner educators, and on the last day of the workshop present to the group their reflections of the week, and their ideas for curricular integration of topics covered in the workshop.
-After the conclusion of the workshop, Summer Scholars will submit the teaching resources they have developed to be available for other teachers on this website, and through the NEH’s EDSITEment webpage.
+Participants will also be expected to keep daily notes of lessons learned, begin developing a curriculum or research project, discuss teaching ideas with partner educators, and on the last day of the program present to the group their reflections of the week, and their thoughts on topics covered.
+After the conclusion of the institute, participants will submit resources they have developed to be available for other teachers on this website, and through the NEH’s EDSITEment webpage.

 Below are a few frequently asked questions.